Energy efficiency tips

 CoolingSplit system air conditioner

 There are various types of air conditioners that you can buy.
-By choosing the right size and energy efficient air conditioner can lower you're electricity bills.
+By choosing the right size and energy efficient air conditioner can lower your electricity bills.

 • Run your air conditioner on 24 degrees Celsius or above and use the fan as well.
 This reduces the humidity, cools the air and uses less power than an air conditioner running by itself on a lower temperature setting.